 Agricultural tenancies and grazing agreements involve a landowner allowing another party to use their land for agricultural purposes (including to graze livestock).
-Our solicitors will advise you on the most appropriate form of tenancy or agreement so that you can be sure you are protected financially and legally.
+Our solicitors will advise you on the most appropriate form of tenancy or other agreement so you can be sure you are protected financially and legally.

 Her most memorable case was the purchase of a property for clients who were looking for a quick turnaround.
 It was a mere 3 working days from instructions to exchange of contracts.